O Lord, how manifold are thy works!

 - Why We Think Evolution and Theism are Compatible

-- Our Position on Intelligent Design (ID) Theory
+- What's the Difference between Theistic Evolution (TE) and Intelligent Design (ID)? and Our Position on Intelligent Design (ID)

 Resources of Specific Christian Denominations: